 5.1.2.
 The Research Office reviews proposals for centers, institutes, or core facilities and evaluates existing centers, institutes, and core facilities.
 The Research Office may establish review team(s) to assist in the review of existing centers, institutes, and core facilities.
 The Research Office consults, as appropriate, with relevant university units regarding funding and budgetary issues associated with establishing or disestablishing a center, institute, and core facility are addressed.

 5.1.3.
 The Research Council provides recommendations to the VPR on the establishment of new institutes, centers, and core facilities.

 5.2.
 Proposals to Create Centers, Institutes, and Core Facilities

 5.2.1.
 Individuals seeking to create a new center, institute, or core facility must submit a formal written proposal to the VPR and the Deans of any colleges whose faculty are participating in the proposal.
+The majority of funding for Centers and Institutes is expected to be from recovered indirect costs.
+Core facilities are generally expected to be self‐supporting.
 The proposal must include the following information:

 a.
 The proposed name of the new center, institute, or core facility;

 b.
 A mission statement and strategic plan, including a description of how the new center, institute, or core facility’s strategic plan aligns with the plans of any participating colleges or departments;

 c.
 A list of principal faculty members involved, including the director and participating researchers;

 d.
 A short summary of the center, institute, or core facility’s preliminary research agenda or function, including brief initial project descriptions, if available;

 e.
 A description of the center, institute, or core facility’s organizational structure;